panjie/mu4e-goodies/README.md

 1. Keep the cursor on the same message after a re-run of search.
    By default，the cursor will be moved to the first message.
+2. Allow a mu4e-view buffer detached from mu4e-header so that it will be retained in a seperated window or frame.
+To use this function, press `'` under mu4e-view mode.

 mu4e-goodies-actions